 Do I need a COVID vaccine or vaccination certificate to enter Portugal?

-Approved vaccines are Pfizer, Moderna, Vaxzevria, Jansen.
+Approved vaccines are Janssen, AstraZeneca, Moderna, Pfizer-BioNTech.
 You are considered vaccinated if all doses of a vaccine against SARS-Cov-2 have been administered for at least two weeks before traveling.

-Do I need to take a PCR COVID-19 Test before traveling to Portugal?
+Do I have to take a COVID-19 test before traveling to Portugal?

 Do I have to quarantine once I arrive in Portugal?